AchrafKassioui/Learning-iOS-Dev/README.md

     // Generate the grid image in the background let gridImage = await generateGridTexture(cellSize: 60, rows: 10, cols: 10, linesColor: CGColor(red: 0, green: 0, blue: 0, alpha: 0.5))

-    // Switch back to the main actor to create the SKTexture await MainActor.run {
+    // Switch back to the main actor to use some main actor methods
+    // Here we use addChild, a SKNode method, which is a main actor class. await MainActor.run {
-        // This is where you interact with SpriteKit, which must happen on the main thread let uiImage = UIImage(cgImage: gridImage)
+        let uiImage = UIImage(cgImage: gridImage)
         let backgroundTexture = SKTexture(image: uiImage)
         let backgroundSprite = SKSpriteNode(texture: backgroundTexture)